mirgee/sp_cuda/README.md

-# htm.cuda
+# Implementation of HTM Spatial Pooler algorithm in CUDA

-GPU version of HTM (SP first, optionally TM)
+I will publish detailed readme soon